Mega Adventure Park

-Mega Adventure Park - Singapore is located on the picturesque Sentosa Island, host to Singapore’s main attractions.
-The park operates world famous MegaZip flying fox, spanning 450m, flying at 60 km/hour, over the island's jungles and beaches.
-There are 3 additional activities, a 36-obstacle treetop ropes course (MegaClimb), a 15m free fall simulator (MegaJump) and a dynamic bungee assisted trampolines (MegaBounce).
+Mega Adventure Park – Singapore is located on the Sentosa Island, home to several of Singapore's main attractions.
+The park features the MegaZip flying fox, which spans 450m, flies at 60 km/hour, passing over the island's jungles and beaches.
+The park also includes a 36-obstacle treetop ropes course (MegaClimb), a 15-meter free fall simulator (MegaJump), and bungee-assisted trampolines (MegaBounce).

 Attractions

 MegaZip

 The main attraction is a 450 m zip-line which takes participants from the peak of Imbiah Hill, 75 m above ground level and at a speed of up to 60 km/h, across a jungle, a beach, the sea, and ending on a man-made island off Siloso Beach.
 Participants are connected to the zip-line by a customized "zipper" that rolls them down the line from the start to the end.